-Hamilton Place is an ideal location to create a people and hospitality focused precinct, designed around the Train Station forecourt.
+Hamilton Place is an ideal location to create a people and hospitality focused precinct, designed around the Train station forecourt.
 It could be reimagined as a central urban plaza and include the following elements:

-- Hard paved plaza space adjacent to the station entrance encouraging and supporting commuter movements and connections, transitioning into a pedestrian priority space between the station and retail areas. - Clear and comfortable pedestrian connections to the pedestrian underpass, adjoining commuter carpark, bus interchange zone and the Waverley Rail Trail. - Safe, well illuminated all-hours space with particular focus on Crime Prevention Through Environmental Design safety in design principles. - A program of pop up events, possibly with a focus on fresh food and produce to support the Centre's permanent food offer. - A land use focus on hospitality uses to provide for activation of the area through the day and night.
+- Hard paved plaza space adjacent to the station entrance encouraging and supporting commuter movements and connections, transitioning into a pedestrian priority space between the station and retail areas. - Clear and comfortable pedestrian connections to the pedestrian underpass, adjoining commuter carpark, bus interchange zone and the Waverley Rail Trail. - Safe, well illuminated all-hours space with particular focus on Crime Prevention Through Environmental Design safety in design principles. - A program of pop up events, possibly with a focus on fresh food and produce to support the Centre's permanent food offer. - A land use focus on hospitality uses to provide for activation of the area through the day and night, and, - Naming the plaza in acknowledgement of the Traditional Owners.

-The artist's impression shown in Figure 13 provides an indication of how Hamilton Place could be transformed.
+The artist's impression shown in Figure 16 provides an indication of how Hamilton Place could be transformed focusing on the public realm.
+There is also potential for an increase in building heights in this area.

-Image 22.
+Image 21.
 Adjoining uses fronting onto the pedestrian link add activity and vibrancy

-Figure 12.
+Figure 16.
 Artist's Impression of improvements to Hamilton Place

+Improve the alignment of the Waverley Rail Trail through the precinct, and provide end of trip facilities for cyclists at the station, in collaboration with VicTrack & Department of Transport

+Replace existing parking configuration with centrally located angled parking

+movements

+through the

+plaza will

+reduce the

+impact of

+vehicles, and

+provide the

+opportunity for

+a shared space

+treatment\

+Encourage

+hospitality and

+entertainment

+uses in the

+premises

+opening onto

+the plaza

-Replace existing parking configuration with centrally located angled parking One way traffic movements through the plaza will reduce the impact of vehicles, and provide the opportunity for a shared space treatment Encourage hospitality and entertainment uses in the premises opening onto the plaza Expand the footpath area and the station forecourt to provide space for kerbside dining and trading and increased pedestrian flows
+Expand the footpath area and the station forecourt to provide space for kerbside dining and trading and increased pedestrian flows building façades that over look the railway precinct.